 The good news is twofold as far as I can see.
 Firstly, none of these issues look insurmountable.
 In fact, Wells still posted net profit of around $18,000m last year for the holders of its common stock (despite the above issues).
 Granted, that’s down a bit from the $23,000m it was making a few years back, but the bank is still an absolute profit spinner.

 That brings us nicely onto the second point: Wells Fargo stock is cheap.
-By my count that $18,000m net profit is worth just over $4 per share (based on circa 4,425m shares outstanding at the end of 2019).
-As I type, Wells Fargo shares change hands for around $48.50 per share.
+By my count, that $18,000m in annual net profit is worth just over $4 per share.
+Wells Fargo shares change hands for around $48.50 per share at time of writing.
 Or put another way, and despite the issues affecting the bank’s profit, you can buy it for just 12x annual profit.

 That strikes me as a good deal for long-term investors.
-At some point the underlying profit machine will ratchet up simply as a result of cost cutting (e.g. through reduced legal fees).
+At some point the underlying profit machine will ratchet up simply as a result of cost cutting.
+A natural reduction in legal fees will do much of the work on that front.
 When it does, you’ll be looking at a bank pumping out over $20,000m in recurring annual net profit.
 At the moment, Wells pays out less than half of that by way of cash dividends.
 Even so, that is enough for a 4% dividend yield based on the current stock price.
-Heck even the anti-dilutive effect of stock buybacks could propel significant shareholder returns from these levels (Wells reduced its share count by around 10% last year).
+Heck even the anti-dilutive effect of stock buybacks could propel significant shareholder returns from these levels.
+I note that Wells reduced its share count by around 10% last year.

 Speaking to CNBC back in 2Q18, Warren Buffett reckoned Wells Fargo would outperform most of its competitors when viewed over the period of a decade.
 Okay, he would say that given Berkshire owns a big slug of Wells stock.
 However based on the above I find it hard to disagree with that statement.